mritunjaysharma394/vowpal-wiki/Input-format.md

 name-spaces are considered as feature name prefixes, they are prepended to all feature names in the name-space

-**Feature repetitions** repeating a feature in the same example will make `vw` consider it twice.
+**Feature repetitions:** repeating a feature in the same example will make `vw` consider it again.
 IOW the following 3 examples are equivalent:

      1 | a a b
-     1 | a:1 a:1 b
+     1 | a:1 a:1 b:1
-     1 | a:2 b
+     1 | a:2 b:1

 ## multi-class algorithm formats